 Bolke Dam (065) - 5 miles east, .5 miles north, .5 miles west, .5 miles north of Lemmon, South Dakota.
 Rainbow trout stocked annually.
 (No ramp).
 Mirror Lake (040) - South side of Hettinger.
-Northern pike up to 5 pounds, and abundance of small bullheads.
+Northern pike up to 5 pounds, and an abundance of bullheads.
+Some perch up to a half pound.
 Catfish up to 5 pounds stocked most years.
 (Fishing pier).
 North Lemmon (042) - 5 miles north of Lemmon, South Dakota.
 Rainbow trout stocked annually.
 Brown trout up to 5 pounds present.
-Bluegill and yellow perch are abundant and small.
-Largemouth bass up to 2 pounds are common.
+Small bluegill and yellow perch are abundant.
+Largemouth bass up to 2 pounds are common, with some up to 4 pounds.
 Walleye up to 10 pounds present.
 (Fishing pier).